camunda-community-hub/zeebe-redis-exporter/README.md

           # Redis connection url (redis://...)
     	  # remoteAddress:

+          # whether to use the Redis cluster client
+          useClusterClient: false

           # comma separated list of io.zeebe.protocol.record.ValueType to export or empty to export all types
           enabledValueTypes: ""